dduk-ddak/coding-night-live/README.md

 * [`raven`](https://github.com/getsentry/raven-python/)
 * [`twisted`](https://github.com/twisted/twisted/)

-## Wiki
+## Documentation

-We have a [wiki](https://github.com/dduk-ddak/coding-night-live/wiki) page for project introduction, installation guide, and some documentation.
+We have a [coding-night-live-doc](https://github.com/dduk-ddak/coding-night-live-doc) page for project introduction, installation guide, and some documentation.
 We welcome any documentation contribution.

 ## Bug Report & Contribution